 The event was cosponsored by the Yale Club of Los Angeles and the Association of Yale Alumni, with strong support from All Saints Church.

 The Pasadena panel came as part of a series of biannual public affairs events hosted by the Divinity School around the country with the aim of bringing the voice of theology and morality to public debates.
-Next in the series is an April 4 panel in Memphis, Tenn., examining the legacy of Martin Luther King, Jr.
+Next in the series is a March 12 panel in Memphis, Tenn., examining the legacy of Martin Luther King, Jr.